-This number is available 24 hours a day including weekends and bank holidays.
+This number is available 24 hours per day including weekends and bank holidays.

-This number is also available 24 hours a day including weekends and bank holidays.
+This number is also available 24 hours per day including weekends and bank holidays.

-Our office will continue to be open Tuesday, Wednesday, Thursday from 9.00am – 3.30pm and we will continue to pick up urgent messages from the voicemail service outside of usual office hours.
-Alternatively, you can email us at email@example.com .
+Our office is open Tuesday, Wednesday, Thursday from 9.00am – 3.30pm and we will pick up urgent messages from the voicemail service outside of usual office hours.
+Alternatively, you can email us at email@example.com.

-Birmingham Civic Housing Association will continue to be responsible for the quality of the service and we will check the performance of Wrekin and our other contractors.
+Birmingham Civic Housing Association is responsible for the quality of the service provided by our contractors and we will regularly check the performance of Wrekin and our other contractors.
 We may contact you to complete a satisfaction survey.